An algorithm for random signed 3-SAT with Intervals: An algorithm for random 3-iSAT

 \subsection{The random model; exposure}

-For our random model, we choose a formula uar from the set of all possible formulas on $n$ variables with $m$ 3-clauses, each containing three distinct variables.
+For our random model, we assume that each 3-clause consists of three distinct variables.
+We choose a formula uar from the set of all possible classical 3-CNF formulas on $n$ variables with $m$ 3-clauses, each containing three distinct variables.
+Then, we choose an interval for each literal uar from the subintervals of $[0,1]$: We select uar two points $x$ and $y$ from $[0,1]$ and determine the interval as $[a,b]$ with $a=\min\{x,y\}$ and $b=\max\{x,y\}$.
+In this context, note that due to Scheinerman~\cite{Scheinerman88} the endpoints $x$ and $y$ can be arbitrary reals.
+In fact, he proves that this strategy is equivalent to choosing $2l$ endpoints for $l$ intervals uar from the finite set $\{1,\ldots,2l\}$ without repetition as the probability that all chosen endpoints from $[0,1]$ are distinct is $1$.
+For the distribution of a random interval $[a,b]$ chosen as $a=\min\{x,y\}$ and $b=\max\{x,y\}$ for $x,y\in[0,1]$ uar, we find with $u,v\in [0,1]$

 As is customary in the context of random SAT, we use the language of ``exposing'' literals.
 Intuitively, the idea is that the information about each literal is written on a card which lies face down, until the information is exposed.
 Clearly, the unexposed part of the formula is uar conditioned on which literals have been exposed and which have not.
-We refer to the elegant description in Achlioptas paper~\cite{Achlioptas01}.
+We refer to the elegant description in Achlioptas' paper~\cite{Achlioptas01}.